|

 Contact

-If you would like more information about the project or have
+If you would like to obtain more information about the project please contact:

 Members